THE NEXT

 1941-2021

 • April 25, 2021 - The Guild's 80th Anniversary Celebration at Cary's Ritter Park featuring 2021 Grammy-winners Pacifica Quartet.
+It was the artists' first live concert post-pandemic.

 THE THIRD